kunal-1320/SpotifytoYTMusicSync/README.md

 NOTE : youtubemus request headers get expired automatically so when you want you can setup ytmusic again

+FUTURE UPDATE:
+1. STATUS if request header is expired
+2. playlist mapping validation can't differentiate between request header auth expiration and missing playlist.( so it removes the mapping no matter what)

 =====================================================================================
 # Spotify to YouTube Music Sync